 Land Use

-Goal 11: Create a land use plan to protect the natural and historical resources and rural character of La Cienega and La Cieneguilla while at the same time position the communities to leverage their location adjacent to regional and interstate highway systems, regional transit systems and the airport to increase economic viability. (originally on page 74)
+Goal 5: Create a land use plan that recognizes the hydrologic area and aims to protect the natural and historical resources and rural character of the La Cienega and La Cieneguilla planning area while at the same time position the communities to leverage their location adjacent to regional and interstate highway systems, regional transit systems and the airport to increase economic viability. (originally on page 74)

-Strategy 11.1: Modify the existing zoning and land use regulations suitable for La Cienega and La Cieneguilla based on the communities’ needs, culture, and resources by amending the Community District Overlay.
+Strategy 5.1: Modify the existing zoning and land use regulations as needed for the La Cienega and La Cieneguilla planning area based on the communities’ needs, culture, and resources by amending the Community District Overlay.

-Action 11.1.1: The La Cienega/La Cieneguilla Planning Committee will work with County Planning staff to develop appropriate amendments for SLDC Section 9.8: La Cienega and La Cieneguilla Community District Overlay.
+Action 5.1.1: The La Cienega/La Cieneguilla Planning Committee will work with County Planning staff to develop appropriate amendments for SLDC Section 9.8: La Cienega and La Cieneguilla Community District Overlay, including creating height restrictions for development in the planning area and limitations on the number of units

 Economic Development

-There are no Economic Development-specific goals in the 2015 Plan.
+Goal 3: Enhance economic development that is respectful of historic traditions and natural resources.

+Strategy 3.1: The County should collaborate with local, state, and federal government agencies to improve internet access for local residents and to promote the use and installation of underground fiberoptic throughout the planning area.

+Action 3.1.1: LCVA and community members should work with County Planning to coordinate internet expansion through County Economic Development and the New Mexico Office of Broadband Access and Expansion.

 Agriculture and Ranching

-Goal 3: Support, mMaintain, and expand agriculture in the plan areaLa Cienega and La Cieneguilla.
+Goal 1: Support, mMaintain, and expand agriculture in the the plan areaLa Cienega and La Cieneguilla plan area.

-Strategy 3.1: Limit the conversion of agricultural land to non-agricultural uses.
+Strategy 1.1: Maintain existing agricultural uses of land and protect agricultural water rights by minimizing conversion of agricultural land to non-agricultural uses.

-Action 3.1.1: County Planning staff will work with farmers to Creatingcreate an inventory of agricultural lands in the planning area.
+Action 1.1.1: County Planning staff will work with farmers and the Office of the State Engineer to Creatingcreate an inventory of agricultural lands in the planning area.

-Action 3.1.2: The LCVA will Developingdevelop a voluntary notification process of all sales of agricultural land.
-When possible, this will include negotiation of a first right of refusal agreement on sales of said lands.
-The OSE requires any ditch member to notify the commission of the ditch of intent to sell water rights.
-El Guicu Ditch’s bylaws give their commission the right to refuse the request.
+Action 1.1.2: The County will work with LCVA to adopt an ordinance limiting the ability of individual property owners to separate land from agricultural water rights in areas that serve historic agriculture through use of acequias and private ditches.
+In New Mexico, if an acequia (or community ditch) has adopted a bylaw giving itself authority over water transfers, any proposed transfer into or out of the acequia must first go through the acequia commission for approval or denial, as required by state law.
+There are three community ditches or acequias – Acequia de la Cienega, El Guicu Ditch and Acequia de la Capilla.The Acequias bylaws give their commissions the right to refuse the request to transfer water rights off of the acequia where such a transfer will be detrimental to the members of the acequia.

-Action 3.1.3: The LCVA will Formingform a representative committee of stakeholders to develop a community managed agricultural land protection program using methods such as, but not limited to, land trusts, conservation easements, and transfer of development rights.
+Action 1.1.3: The LCVA and the County will work together to Formingform a representative committee of stakeholders to develop a community managed agricultural land protection program using methods such as, but not limited to, land trusts, conservation easements, and transfer of development rights.

-Action 3.1.4: The LCVA will Investigatinginvestigate various funding mechanisms to support agricultural land protection and management programs through mechanisms including, but not limited to, improvement districts, development impact fees, grants, and legislative appropriations.
+Action 1.1.4: The County will assist residents through nvestigatinginvestigate various funding mechanisms to support agricultural land protection and management programs through mechanisms including, but not limited to, improvement districts, development impact fees, grants, and legislative appropriations.

-Action 3.1.5: Supporting public land access, including to federally managed and state managed land, for grazing, as it is a community tradition and directly tied to sustaining economically viable agricultural enterprises in the planning area.
+Action 1.1.5: The County will support the use of federally managed and state managed land for grazing, as it is a community tradition and directly tied to sustaining economically viable agricultural enterprises in the planning area.